 The Protocols submenu offers access to the various communication protocol configuration menus.
 Some of the communication protocols use serial communication and some use Ethernet communication.
-Serial communication protocols can be used with the RS-485 port.
-Ethernet communication protocols can be used with the RJ-45 port in the back of the unit.
+Serial communication protocols can be used either with the RS-485 port that is in AQ 200 series units by default, or with a serial communication option card.
+Ethernet communication protocols can be used either with the RJ-45 port in the back of the unit or with an Ethernet communication option card.